-Borderline Personality tendencies, codependency, and love addition are self-destructive behavioral patterns.
-Each personality seeks approval from others through painful, compulsive, dependent patterns of behavior.
-A sense of self is lost and idealization of others is manifested while they look for safety, self-worth, and identity.
-This articles embraces the characteristics of all three and relates it to the cycle of addiction.
+Borderline Personality tendencies, codependency, and love addiction are self-destructive behavioral patterns.
+Each personality seeks constant approval and love from others while abandoning themselves.
+Through people pleasing, compulsivity, and dependent patterns of behavior, a sense of self is lost.
+Relationship dynamics runs the extremes from idealization and domination to being controlled.
+The extremes create a false sense of safety, self-worth, and identity.
+This articles covers the characteristics of all three behavioral types and relates it to the cycle of addiction.

-Everyone embraces some type of cycle of addition, whether it be the way you towel-off after a shower or grocery shop.
-Regardless of the activity, the ritual involves a pattern of thoughts, habits, set of behaviors, use, and guilt and shame that repeats over time.
+Everyone embraces some cycle of addiction, whether it be the way you towel off after a shower or mindlessly move through the grocery aisles.
+Regardless of the activity, the ritual involves unconscious thoughts, feelings and actions that repeats cyclically.

 There are four parts to the cycle of addiction.
-The first stage is preoccupation, the second is ritual, the third is acting out, and the fourth phase is guilt and shame.
+The first stage is preoccupation, the second is the ritual, the third is acting out, and the fourth phase is feelings of guilt and shame.

-For the purposes of relationships, codependency and love addiction will be discussed.
-During the first stage thoughts begin to preoccupy themselves with a lover.
-Too much time, attention, and attraction is generated toward their imago.
+During the first stage, thoughts begin to preoccupy themselves with a lover.
+Persons consume the majority of their time and attention toward their imago.
 The imago is the image we place on our partner who mirrors our original caretakers.
 The psychological term for this is transference.
-The image feels good because it is familiar; like eating macaroni and cheese.
-The person is like comfort food that warms your insides and makes you feel so good.
+The image feels right because it is familiar much like eating macaroni and cheese.
+Admiration for their partner is comfort food that feeds the attraction to excitement, chaos, and emotional intoxication.

 The intense attraction is due to an unconscious drive to heal and resolve childhood wounds.
-This overwhelming state of infatuation is part of the first stage of addiction; preoccupation.
-During this phase, the love addict feels high as parental fantasies are triggered and thoughts of loneliness, emptiness, and not mattering diminish.
-Thoughts, time, and energy are preoccupied with their partner.
-The majority of the day is thinking of ways to hold onto them, bring them closer, and love them unconditionally.
-Power and presence beyond oneself is given to their partner.
-Any sense of spiritually becomes impaired as a grandiose persona is transferred to their image.
+This overwhelming state of infatuation is part of the first stage of addiction called preoccupation.
+During this phase, the love addict feels high (emotional intoxication) as parental fantasies to heal the abandonment, emptiness, and lack of self-worth are perceived to be met even if for a splitting moment.
+Thoughts and energy of their partner preoccupy all the love addict’s time.
+The majority of the day is conceiving ways to hold onto them and bring them closer so that they don’t abandon them.
+Love addicts relinquish total control and power to their partner.
+Any sense of spiritually becomes impaired as a grandiose persona transfers to their image.

-The love addict is in denial and refuses to open their eyes to the reality of their false, fantasy love.
-The codependent is unable to acknowledge their partner’s defensive wall, inability to deeply connect, and love their true being.
-The codependent relationship creates cohesiveness and enmeshment as the love addict takes on their partner’s morals and values and blurs the lines of healthy boundaries.
-The relationship is viewed through a filtered willfulness of fantasy.
-It continues between tremendous cycles of intense passion and extreme anger.
-The sense of excitement in the extremes of emotions deepens attachment to the point of obsessiveness.
-This is mistaken for true love.
+Love addicts deny and refuse to open their eyes to the reality of their false, fantasy love.
+Similarly, codependents do not acknowledge their partner’s defensive wall, inability for real connection, and love themselves.
+Codependent relationships create enmeshment just as love addicts take on their partner’s morals and values and blur boundary lines.
+Relationships are viewed through unconsciously filtered fantasy.
+Relational dynamics continues between colossal cycles of intense passion and extreme anger.
+The sense of excitement in the emotional extremes is drunken in like an alcoholic drinks whiskey.
+The high of emotional intoxication deepens to obsessiveness that then is mistaken for authentic love.

-The third period is acting out physically and mentally.
+The third period is acting out.
 Negative consequences of lost identity, irresponsible behavior, and diminishing life conditions are overlooked.
 Symptoms of loneliness, despair, and self-hatred continue in a downward spiral of intolerable circumstances.
-All self-worth is lost and major depression sets-in.
+Self-worth bottoms and depression creeps in.

-The pain is too great to bare so the cycle begins again.
-The borderline obsesses again about their partner as if they will save them from their misery.
-The codependent is even more dependent as they stay in the relationship, prolonging the cycle of addiction.
+Borderline personalities obsess again about their partner thinking they will save them from their misery.
+Codependents shift independence to dependence and as they stay in the relationship; prolonging the cycle of addiction.

-Childhood longings and rage at abandonment, neglect, and emotional abuse from parents lead to internalizing thoughts of being bad.
+Childhood hurt and rage from parental abandonment, neglect, and emotional abuse leads to internalizing thoughts of being bad.
 The child splits the image of his desire internalizing it as bad and places a good internal object-image onto their caretakers.

-The more we become aware of our internal drives, the more power and control we have of our thoughts, feelings, actions, and choices.
-Understanding how one’s personal cycle of addiction originated can then begin to find ways of healing.
-The goal is to feel whole while having the capacity to give and take, be alone, and individualized.
+Awareness of the similarity of borderline personalities, codependents, and love addicts can shed light and understanding of internal emotional drivers of behavior.
+New knowledge brings more choices and the more power and control for healthy, respectful, and loving thoughts, feelings, and actions.
+Understanding how one’s personal cycle of addiction originated can then begin to find ways to break the cycle and healing can begin.
+The goal is to feel whole (independent) while having the capacity to give and receive love.